tekendra89/Sky-Unifier-NASA/README.md

 How to start :

-Below is the full step-by-step setup guide — all commands ready to copy–paste 👇
+Below is the full step-by-step setup guide  👇

 🛰️ 1️⃣ Clone the Repository
 cd Sky-Unifire-NASA